 Basic Policy of Establishing Internal Control Systems

-1. System for the Retention and Management of Information Related to Directors' Execution of Duties
+1. System for the preservation and management of information related to the execution of duties by directors.

-(2) The Representative Director shall appoint, from among the Directors, a person responsible for company-wide supervision of the retention and management of information related to Directors' execution of duties.
+(2) The Representative Director shall appoint from among the Directors a person responsible for company-wide oversight regarding the storage and management of information related to the execution of duties by Directors.

-(3) The Director in charge of supervision shall retain and store information related to Directors' execution of duties as records, in accordance with internal regulations.
+(3) The person in charge of overall management shall record and store information relating to the execution of duties by directors in accordance with internal regulations.

 2. Regulations and other systems concerning management of risk of loss